 Fabric printing and design is the core of our business.
 New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the artist.

 We are taking part in the movement #whomademyclothes? and we want to make our company transparent.
 Transparency means we know who makes their clothes (from who stitched them right through to who dyed the fabric) and under what conditions.
 So, we believe this simple question gets people thinking differently about what they wear.
 We need to know that as consumers, our questions, our voices, our shopping habits can have the power to help change things for the better.

 With more consumers encouraging us to answer ‘who made my clothes?’, we believe Fashion Revolution has the power to push the industry to be more transparent.

 They believe it is highly important to respect the environment and maintain the local beauty of the area where they have built the factory.
-They use natural ventilations and day lighting as they can save lights and air conditioners energy.
-They have a recycling program–even of rain water –but also a training to raise awareness of environmentally responsible behaviour.
-Moreover, 30% of area is covered with trees, green roofs and upstair gardens.
+They use natural ventilation and daylighting as they can save lights and air conditioners energy.
+They have a recycling program–even of rainwater–but also training to raise awareness of environmentally responsible behaviour.
+30% of the area is covered with trees, green roofs and upstairs gardens.